Home/Legumes/Green Lentils

 Clinical Encyclopedia

-Green lentils are a nutritious legume known for their high protein and fiber content, making them an excellent choice for vegetarian and vegan diets.
-They are rich in essential nutrients and have a low glycemic index, promoting stable blood sugar levels.
+Green lentils are a nutrient-dense legume known for their high protein and fiber content, making them a staple in vegetarian and vegan diets.
+They are rich in essential vitamins and minerals, contributing to overall health.

 Scientific NameLens culinaris